 Can I raffle my house in the UK?

 As mentioned previously, you can raffle your house in the UK, but you need to understand that you are not selling it, you are organising a lottery and offering it as a prize.

-Some homeowners may decide to raffle their house and for the profit or all the money to go to a charity – they still need to register with the Gambling Commission.
+Some homeowners may decide to do it and for the profit or all the money to go to a charity – they still need to register with the Gambling Commission.
 They warn:

 - If a raffle hasn’t been organised properly it will breach current gambling laws;

-- Be wary if the raffle appears to have been set up for commercial gain – which will make it an illegal lottery.
+- Be wary if the draw appears to have been set up for commercial gain – which will make it an illegal lottery.

 The other issue when you want to raffle a house in the UK is whether you have a mortgage on your property.
 This means that: